Quantum anomalous Hall effects and emergent $\rm{SU}(2)$ Hall ferromagnets at fractional filling of helical trilayer graphene

 In this letter, we investigate correlated states in the higher Chern band of HTG.
 Close to the magic angle, we show that the $|C_{band}|=2$ band can be energetically decoupled from other bands [Fig.~\ref{fig:band} (a)] using substrate-induced sublattice potentials.
-Through extensive exact diagonalization, we uncover a rich phase diagram [Fig.~\ref{fig:band} (c)] including a $K$ point QHC at $\nu=2/3$, a QHF at $\nu=1/2$ with $M$ point charge order, and a Halperin-type FCI at $\nu=1/3$.
-These states have distinct quantized Hall conductances and their unique charge orders which can be identified via momentum space and real space correlation functions.
-While a single-particle kinetic energy nontrivially competes with the Coulomb interaction under non-chiral conditions, inter-flavor (spin/valley) interactions induce a bandwidth renormalization at filling $\nu_{\rm{total}}=3+\nu$ when three flavors are fully occupied and the remaining flavor is partially filled [Fig.~\ref{fig:band} (b)]---effectively enhancing interactions and stabilizing gapped many-body states at realistic parameter regimes.
+Through extensive exact diagonalization, we uncover a rich phase diagram including a $\sqrt{3}\times\sqrt{3}$ QHC at $\nu=2/3$, a Halperin-type FCI at $\nu=1/3$, and a QHF at $\nu=1/2$ with pseudospin ferromagnetsm.
+Among the three states, the QHF is particularly interesting due to its large spectral gap and its emergent $\rm{SU}(2)$ pseudospin symmetry.
+We unravel the $\rm{SU}(2)$ structure via the construction of spin operators and show that it holds well even for dispersive bands.
+While the single-particle kinetic energy competes with the Coulomb interaction, inter-flavor (spin/valley) interactions induce a bandwidth renormalization at filling $\nu_{\rm{total}}=3+\nu$ [Fig.~\ref{fig:band} (b)].
+The effectively enhanced interactions stabilize all the gapped many-body states at realistic parameter regimes [Fig.~\ref{fig:band} (c)].

 {\bf \emph{Higher Chern band and many-body Hamiltonian.}}~The helical trilayer Hamiltonian for a single flavor (spin and valley) takes the form~\cite{devakul2023magic,guerci2024chern,guerci2024nature}